 Now, you’ll see a new page where you can add new users and assign permissions.

 First, enter the email address you want to add.
-If you want to add multiple users with the same type of permissions, you can enter their email addresses separated by the comma.
+If you want to add multiple users with the same type of permissions, you can enter their email addresses separated by a comma.

 That’s it!
 You’ve successfully added a new user(s) to your Analytics account.
 Now they’ll be able to view, edit, collaborate, or manage users in your Analytics account as per the permissions you provided.

-If you want to edit any user’s permissions, you can go to the list of users by navigating to Admin » User Management from Account, Property, or View.
+If you want to edit any user’s permissions, you can go to the list of users by navigating to Admin » User Management under Account, Property, or View.